The Wilds of Algonquin Photography Adventures

 What's not included?

-Meals & Snacks -- being outside and active in late fall & winter generally consumes more energy; therefore, it's highly recommended that you bring snacks & hydration.
-There are NO concession facilities open in the park at this time of year.
-We will be leaving the park and stopping at a cafe where you can purchase lunch, or feel free to pack a brown bag.
+Meals & Snacks -- being outside and active in late fall & winter generally consumes more energy; therefore, it's highly recommended that you bring more food & hydration than you think you'll need.
+There are NO concession facilities open in the park at this time of year, so please pack a lunch.

 Photography gear, appropriate clothing, & anything required for your personal comfort -- weather this time of year can be unpredictable, at best!
 It is recommended that you dress in layers, including proper cold weather clothes and footwear.
 Crampons or ice cleats are highly recommended, as the terrain may be icy and slippery.
 A full list of suggested gear and personal items will be provided after your deposit has been received.